 I have studied and taught in three countries, Iran, the UK and the US, while employing my skills in classical music, fine arts and graphic design in diverse academic and professional environments.
 As a two-time immigrant to the UK and to the US, the scope of my understanding gradually took international dimensions.
 My cultural worldview in its inception was shaped by traveling and my enthusiasm in exploring cultures both my own and others, a perspective that has evolved through studying with and teaching students from variety of ethnic, and socio-economic backgrounds.

-In the United States, I have been teaching fine arts and computer graphics courses at all levels.
+In the United States, since 2005, I have been teaching fine arts and computer graphics courses at all levels.
 I have taught courses at the San Jose State University, the Community School of Music and Arts, the Montalvo Art Center, the Euphrat Museum of Art in De Anza College, the Palo Art Center, the Techshop San Jose, the Cabrillo College, and the College of San Mateo.

 Currently, I am an Adjunct Faculty in the departments of Studio Arts and Digital Media at the Cabrillo College in Aptos, and the College of San Mateo in San Mateo, CA.